Tines Pages and Applications Bootcamp Guide

 Elements and style

-First, take a look at the options on the left pane.
-Note that there are two tabs, “Elements” and “Style”.
-On the “Elements” tab, you can choose from several display elements and input fields to make your page fit your needs.
+On the left panel, you can choose from several display elements and input fields to make your page fit your needs.
+These include input and output fields such as text, images, files, tables, and charts.
 As you add your elements, you can configure them by simply clicking on them in the page preview in the center of the screen.

 To learn more about all the element types, check our documentation here.

-On the “Style” tab, you can design the look of your page.
+On the right panel, you can design the look of your page.
 You can add your own logo, fully customize the color palette, and set up themes that you can reuse in other pages in Tines.

 Now, hover your mouse over the paragraph of text and click on it.
-You’ll see a trash icon in the top right of the pop out.
+You’ll see a trash icon in the top right of the pane.
 Click on that to remove that element from your page.

 It’s time to add some input elements to the page.
 Since this is an onboarding story, the required inputs will be “First Name” and “Last Name” of our new employee and a list of tools they need access to.